 Situated in a hidden storefront in the same shopping center as Fame Caffe, Persephen, and JL Patisserie, Scooptopia adds to the culinary variety at Central and Highland, halfway between the Central/Camelback and Campbell/Central light rail stations.
 Look for the shop in the back of the plaza, near the south end and a driveway that connects to Highland Avenue.
 The interior is defined by a long counter with ice cream on display, a small dining room, and another room in back stocked with toys and functioning as a children’s play area.

-The dining room and playroom are currently closed due to public health concerns; however, Scooptopia’s full menu remains available on a to-go basis.
+The dining room is currently operating at reduced capacity, and the playroom is closed due to public health concerns; however, Scooptopia’s full menu remains available on a to-go basis.
 Anyone who wishes to enjoy their frozen treat before it melts on the way home might want to take a break on one of the benches along the newly improved Grand Canal bicycle and pedestrian path, especially those located where the canal intersects Third Avenue in the nearby Yaple Park neighborhood.
 For customers who bike to the shop, there are racks outside Fame’s entrance.

 Scooptopia’s approach to ice cream can be summarized in one word: colorful.
 Expect a rainbow of fanciful flavors incorporating tropical influences as well as standbys like chocolate, strawberry, and butter pecan.
 To appreciate the whimsy in the locally produced ice cream, start with the flavor named “Unicorn Poop,” a vanilla base with a pink-purple hue dappled with sprinkles and cupcake bites.
 Taro is even more purple, deriving its bold color from the root vegetable used in many east Asian cuisines.
 The honey turmeric flavor has a rich golden color.